 Want awesome recipes, fresh baking tips, AND a free cookbook of all your favorite comfort desserts?
 Get it all sent straight to your inbox!
 Sign up below!

-Slow Cooker Christmas Cranberry Cider
+Slow Cooker Christmas Cranberry Apple Cider Recipe

-- 2 cups fresh cranberries
+- 3 cups fresh cranberries (350g)

 - 1 medium orange